12 Yogurt-Free Products With Probiotics

 Kevita Sparkling Probiotic Drinks

 Kombucha tea: It’s otherwise known as Kargasok tea or the not-so-glamorous “tea fungus,” and it’s made by fermenting sweetened black tea.
 Proponents of the probiotic-filled, apple cider-flavored drink claim that it can stimulate the immune system, prevent cancer, aid weight loss, and improve gut health.
-As a result, kombucha enthusiasts promote it as a cure-all for everything from HIV and cancer to the hair loss and indigestion.
+As a result, kombucha enthusiasts promote it as a cure-all for everything.
 “When a product is said to cure everything, it seldom actually cures anything.
 There are no studies on humans that show kombucha promotes good health,” says Kelly Choi, author of The 7-Day Flat-Belly Tea Cleanse.

 The Bottom Line: Unpasteurized kombucha drinks like GT’s have been linked to bacterial infections, allergic reactions, and liver damage—making this drink a definite Not That!